 This is the most tightly supervised park we’ve ever visited.
-And for good reason, since there are apparently a number of people with poor impulse control who feel the need to add their names to the rocks, including scratching graffiti into the ancient art.
+And for good reason.
+There are apparently a number of people with poor impulse control who feel the need to add their names to the rocks, including scratching graffiti into the ancient art.

 Visitors are required to view a 15-minute video about the ancient peoples and the pictographs, in hopes that they will be inspired to protect the artwork.

-Only 70 people at a time can enter Hueco Tanks without a guide, and only North Mountain, one of the park’s three peaks, is open to self-guided exploration.
-But before you set foot on the trails, you need a permit—even if you’re camping in the park.
+Only 70 people at a time can enter Hueco Tanks without a guide.
+Only North Mountain, one of the park’s three peaks, is open to self-guided exploration.
+But before you set foot on the trails, you need a permit, even if you’re camping within the park.

-Hueco Tanks is a renowned bouldering site, and people come from all over the world to practice clawing their way up the boulders with no equipment other than their hands and feet (and a thick crash pad below).
+Hueco Tanks is a renowned bouldering site, and people come from all over the world to practice clawing their way up the boulders with no equipment other than their hands and feet.
 Most of the people who come here are interested in bouldering, which leaves the trails wonderfully uncrowded.